About Lifelong Learning

 Several national, state, community and other organizations provide diverse opportunities for older Ohioans to engage in lifelong learning through a variety of programs and experiences.

 Other potential sources of lifelong learning opportunities include local health provider organizations, high schools and more.
-For help finding opportunities in your area, contact your area agency on aging or your county or municipal office on aging.
+For help finding opportunities in your area, contact your area agency on aging.